ROOF CLEANING METHODS

 We think that after reading this you will have a greater understanding of roof cleaning methods in general which will assist you in determining the best roof cleaning method for you.

-The NON-bleach, green, ECO-FRIENDLY, low pressure Roof Shampoo® roof cleaning method uses a specially formulated buffered product that is safe on all asphalt and fiberglass shingles.
-It will not harm any landscaping around the home, yet is 100% effective at removing algae, lichens, and moss from shingles.
+The NON-bleach, green, ECO-FRIENDLY, low pressure Roof Shampoo® roof cleaning method uses a proprietary soap that is specially formulated and buffered to be safe on all asphalt and fiberglass shingles.
+It will not harm any landscaping around the home, yet is 100% effective at removing roof stains from algae.
 No damaging high pressure is ever used and absolutely NO scrubbing or brushing.
-Click here for the science behind the results.
+The results are immediate and complete.

 FACT: Shingle Manufacturers are using Roof Shampoo® Contractors to provide warranty roof cleanings for their customers.

-Our proprietary Roof Shampoo® rinsing system, along with our Roof Shampoo® eco-friendly stain removing products ensures that we clean ALL the algae, lichens and moss under the edge of every shingle.
-A spray-on leave-on product, or a system that claims to use no pressure simply does not use an efficient rinse system and cannot COMPLETELY remove the algae, etc..
+Authorized Roof Shampoo® contractors use eco-friendly stain removing products and equipment that ensure ALL stains from algae are removed from your roof.
+A spray-on leave-on product, or a system that claims to use no pressure simply does not use an efficient cleaning system and cannot COMPLETELY remove those ugly roof stains.
 With the Roof Shampoo® roof cleaning system, there is no waiting, no wondering, and no worrying if the stains will really go away.
-You will see for yourself that the algae, moss, and/or lichens and their stains are completely gone before your Roof Shampoo® contractor leaves your house.
+You will see for yourself that the algae stains are completely gone before your Roof Shampoo® contractor leaves your house.

-If our process costs more than just splashing bleach on the roof costs, it is because skilled technicians using the NON-bleach Roof Shampoo® roof cleaning method take the time to actually get on your roof, inspect it, and do the job right using high quality, eco-safe products and state-of-the-art equipment which really clean your roof.
+If our process costs more than just splashing bleach on the roof costs, it is because skilled technicians using the NON-bleach Roof Shampoo® roof cleaning method take the time to actually get on your roof, inspect it, and do the job right using top quality, eco-safe products and state-of-the-art equipment which really clean your roof.
 Roof Shampoo® contractors are professionals who make sure they clean every square inch of your roof without damaging your shingles or your landscaping.
-PLUS, our Roof Conditioner™ stain prevention program provides you with the option of a lifetime guarantee against roof stains by participating in the Annual Stain Protection Program.

 Bleach can corrode roof fixtures such as flashing, underlayments, valleys, and boots.